 You’ll get an unsaved copy of your document.
 This copy is special in that it knows which original document it came from (you can see the original document ID included in its URL).
 You can experiment on this copy, making changes big or small, one or many.

-When working on a copy, the Share menu has some new options:
+When working on a copy, the Share menu has some new options.
+For example, you can view differences between the document copy and the original, using the “Compare to Original” menu item:

 Once satisfied with your changes, click the option “Replace Original”.
 Your copy will replace the original document.
 Grist will warn you if the replacement risks overwriting any recent changes in the original.